 Local plans of conservation and development must also refer to the regional plan to “note any inconsistencies” with the “growth management principle” of “integration of planning across all levels of government to address issues on a local, regional and state-wide basis”.

 The plan was adopted in May of 2014.

 The Capitol Region Plan of Conservation and Development was prepared under the authority of Section 8-35a of the Connecticut General Statutes and is required at least once every ten years.

 To the left, links to the Plan’s Executive Summary and individual chapters as well as the Appendix to the plan are available.

-A copy of the plan update is also available at CRCOG’s offices (241 Main Street, 4th Floor, Hartford, CT 06106) between the hours of 8:30 am and 4:30 pm, Monday through Friday.
+A copy of the plan update is also available at CRCOG’s offices located at 241 Main Street, 4th Floor, Hartford, CT 06106.
+Please call in advance.